No 3 Commando

 Killed in action or died of wounds

-Private Roland Coffin died during operations at Normandy, France, in the Chateau d'Amfreville area.
+Private Roland Coffin died of wounds during operations at Normandy, France, in the Chateau d'Amfreville area.
 Son of Harold and Edith Coffin, of Yenston, Somerset.

 COGGINS, Ernest Dennis